 - Do you have too many global action creators?

 - Do you have a huge reducer that manages everything?

 - Do you have conflicts between your actions or reducers that modify the same piece of state?

-In most cases, it results from losing the control and understanding of your app behaviour, and you end-up spending more time debugging than coding.
+In most cases, it results from losing control and understanding of your app behaviour, and you end up spending more time debugging than coding.
 True story.

 Add your Redux files with your feature